-When creating the new dimension feature class, there is at least one dimension style available.
+When creating a dimension feature class, there is at least one dimension style available.
 You can specify the properties of the style, select the style from the dimension style gallery, or use the Create Feature Class wizard to create a default style.

 Once you've created a dimension feature class, you can create additional styles in the Feature Class Properties pane.

 - Create a dimension feature class in the Catalog view or the Catalog pane.

 - Catalog view—Double-click a geodatabase and click New > Feature Class in the Create group on the Catalog ribbon to open the Create Feature Class wizard.

 - Catalog pane—Right-click the geodatabase or feature dataset in which you want to create the dimension feature class and click New > Feature Class to open the Create Feature Class wizard.

 - In the Create Feature Class wizard, on the Define page, type a name for the feature class in the Name text box.
 To create an alias for this feature class, type one in the Alias text box.